icon-project/documentation/score/writing-score.md

 Duplicate declaration of `@external` will raise an exception on class loading time.

 Possible data types for external method parameters are Python primitive types (`int`, `str`, `bytes`, `bool`) and `Address` (newly defined type for SCORE codes).
-`list`, `dict` and `None` types are not supported for method parameters.
+`list`, `dict` and `None` types are not supported as method parameters.
-Default values for method parameters could be set.
+Method parameters can have default values.

 ### Payable decorator (@payable)

-Only methods with `@payable` decorator are permitted to receive incoming ICX coins.
+Only the methods with `@payable` decorator are permitted to receive incoming ICX coins.
 Transferring zero ICX is acceptable if it is decorated with `@payable`.
 If ICX coins (`self.msg.value`) are passed to a non-payable method, that transaction will fail.